 The Grand Canyon of the Yellowstone is an unexpected treat amongst the thermal wonders.
 The Yellowstone River has carved an impressive canyon through the rocks, over which two falls drop.
 The Lower Falls is over twice the size of Niagara Falls!
 It is in this area that you can catch a glimpse of the yellowish tinge to the rocks, from which the Yellowstone River got its name, but at a different location.
 We'll check out the canyon and falls from a number of different locations.
 You get so close to the Upper Falls that you almost feel like you can reach out and touch the thundering water.
 Don't!

 You can now extend your stay in West Yellowstone.
 Instead of returning to Salt Lake City, you can stay as many extra nights in the Yellowstone area as you choose.
 Simply order that option on check out.
 After spending extra time in West Yellowstone, you will then travel back to Salt Lake.

 If you don't stay longer in Yellowstone, you will continue with the regular tour.

-- One nights lodging is included at a self catering studio at Yellowstone Studios and Cabins in West Yellowstone.
-If lodging there is sold out, you will stay at Al's Westward Ho Motel or similar in West Yellowstone.
+One nights lodging is included at Yellowstone Self Catering Lodging in West Yellowstone.
+If lodging there is sold out, you will stay at a moderate category motel in West Yellowstone.